University of Massachusetts Amherst: Athletics

 The University of Massachusetts Minuteman playing against the Michigan Wolverines in 2010.

 UMass is a member of Division I of the National Collegiate Athletic Association (NCAA).
-The university is a member of the Atlantic 10 Conference while playing ice hockey in the Hockey East Association.
+The university is a member of the Mid-American Conference while playing ice hockey in the Hockey East Association.

 In 2012, the football team joined the Mid-American Conference (MAC), to compete in the Football Bowl Subdivision (FBS; college football's highest level) with games played at Gillette Stadium.
 In March 2014, the MAC and UMass announced an agreement for the Minutemen football team to leave the conference after the 2015 season due to UMass declining an offer to become a full member of the conference.
 In the agreement between the MAC and the university, there was a contractual clause that had UMass playing in the MAC as a football-only member for two more seasons if UMass declined a full membership offer.
 UMass announced that it would look for a "more suitable conference" for the team.
 UMass was unable to find a "suitable conference" for nearly a decade, remaining a full A-10 member and becoming an FBS independent, but during the early-2020s conference realignment entered into membership discussions with both the MAC and Conference USA.
 On February 29, 2024, it was announced that UMass would join the MAC as a full member, including football, in July 2025.

 UMass's teams were originally known as the Aggies, later the Statesmen, then the Redmen.
 In a response to changing attitudes regarding the use of Native American–themed mascots, they changed their mascot in 1972 to the Minuteman, based on the historical "minuteman" relationship with Massachusetts; women's teams and athletes are known as Minutewomen.

 The UMass Amherst Department of Athletics currently sponsors men's intercollegiate baseball, basketball, cross country, ice hockey, football, lacrosse, soccer, swimming, and indoor and outdoor track & field.
 They also sponsor women's intercollegiate basketball, softball, cross country, rowing, lacrosse, soccer, swimming, field hockey, indoor and outdoor track & field, and tennis.
 Club sports offered which are not also offered at the varsity level are men's wrestling, men's rowing, men's tennis, women's ice hockey, men's and women's rugby, men's and women's bicycle racing, and men's and women's fencing.
 Men's and women's downhill skiing have been re-certified as club sports following the April 2, 2009, announcement of their discontinuation as varsity sports.